 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Behind the shield, Between, Proper, Knotted, Parchment, Pointed, Azure, Boa, Tassel, Overall, Wreath, Chevron, Carbuncle, Charged, Center, Upon (wreath), Crest, Five, Cord, Crown, Quarterly, Four, Outlined in sable, Two, Supporting, In cross, In chief, In saltire, Enté en point, Escutcheon, Coat of arms, Galero, Personal, Gules, Illuminated, Interpreted, Motto, Lion, Semi-circular, Or, Argent, Religious, Sable, Six, Vert, Freehand, Three and One.
+Port and windows, Behind the shield, Between, Proper, Knotted, Pointed, Azure, Boa, Tassel, Overall, Chevron, Carbuncle, Charged, Center, Crest, Five, Cord, Crown, Crown of the Sovereign and Most Noble Order of the Pomegranate, Quarterly, Four, Outlined in sable, Two, Supporting, In cross, In chief, In saltire, Enté en point, Escutcheon, Coat of arms, Mullet, Fess, Fleur de lis, Galero, Personal, Gules, Illuminated, Interpreted, Motto, Lion, Wolf, Or, Argent, Religious, Sable, Vert, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,